usnistgov/ndn-dpdk/docs/Docker.md

-# NDN-DPDK Docker Packaging
+# NDN-DPDK Docker Container

-This page describes how to build an NDN-DPDK Docker container with the provided [Dockerfile](../Dockerfile).
+This page describes how to run NDN-DPDK service in a Docker container.

 ## Build the Image

-The simplest command to build a Docker image is:
+The simplest command to build a Docker image with the provided [Dockerfile](../Dockerfile) is:

 ```bash
 docker build -t ndn-dpdk .